Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Proposed Evaluation of Quantifier Comprehension in LLMs

 Figure \ref{fig:backbone} shows the quantifier-specific comprehension ability of models as defined in equations \ref{eq:backbone_most_1}-\ref{eq:backbone_few_2}.
-Although section \ref{sec:comparison} showed that models are able to differentiate between \textit{most}-type and \textit{few}-type quantifiers, we see in Figure \ref{fig:backbone} that they don't necessarily incorporate the meaning of quantifiers when quantifiers are added to a sentence consistently for both \textit{most}-type and \textit{few}-type quantifiers.
+Although section \ref{sec:comparison} showed that models are able to differentiate between \textit{most}-type and \textit{few}-type quantifiers, we see in Figure \ref{fig:backbone} that they don't necessarily incorporate the meaning of quantifiers when quantifiers are added to a sentence.
 We see that LLMs become increasingly better at incorporating the meaning \textit{few}-type quantifiers as model size increases by changing the relative probability values of the critical words given the change in context.
-But this is not observed in the case of \textit{most}-type quantifiers, where we find that the models get increasingly worse at taking into account quantifier meaning, thus showing an inverse-scaling in \textit{most}-type quantifier comprehension.
+But this is not observed in the case of \textit{most}-type quantifiers, where we find that the models get increasingly worse at taking into account quantifier meaning, thus showing an \textbf{inverse-scaling in \textit{most}-type quantifier comprehension}.
+This shows that the model gets increasingly worse at understanding \textit{most}-type quantifier as the size of the model increases.